 Canada’s Changing Climate Report

 This report is about how and why Canada’s climate has changed and what changes are projected for the future.
-Coled by Environment and Climate Change Canada and Natural Resources Canada, it was released in 2019.
+Led by Environment and Climate Change Canada, it was released in 2019.

 Recommended Citation: Bush, E. and Lemmen, D.S., editors (2019): Canada’s Changing Climate Report; Government of Canada, Ottawa, ON.
 444 p.